 Cholesterol is a waxy substance that’s involved in important cellular functions such as the synthesis of various hormones.
 This fat-like substance is also a major structural component of the cell membrane that keeps cells intact.
 At normal levels, cholesterol is good for you.
 But when levels of a specific kind of cholesterol—LDL cholesterol, or “bad cholesterol”—it can block artery walls, contributing to the progression of atherosclerosis and ultimately causing heart disease.

-For this reason, LDL cholesterol levels (measured via a cholesterol test) are used as an indicator for an increased risk of heart disease.
+For this reason, LDL cholesterol levels (measured via an at-home cholesterol test or taken at the lab) are used as an indicator for an increased risk of heart disease.
 Some people are genetically predisposed to high LDL cholesterol, but often it is a result of a physically inactive lifestyle and/or a diet that’s high in saturated fat and trans fat.

 Smoking is one of the most major risk factors for heart disease.
 Smoking is known to damage artery walls, which are more vulnerable to atherosclerosis.
 Smokers also have a higher chance of blood clot formation.
 These conditions cause significant strain on the heart and thereby directly increase heart disease risk.